voxpupuli/puppet-openldap/README.md

 ####`group`
 The gid of the database folder.
 Defaults to `openldap` on Debian and `ldap` on RedHat.

+####`ensure`
+State of the openldap package.
+Valid values are:
+- `present` to ensure package is present
+- `absent` to ensure packages are all related resources are absent

 ####`enable`
 Should the service be enabled during boot time ?